Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Background: QCS properties

 The QCS can be measured with two copies of a state, a beam splitter, and a photon-number-resolving detector~\cite{Griffet,Goldbergetal2023}.
-Because this setup is intimately connected to noise in linear optics~\cite{CavesCrouch1987,Jeffersetal1993,NielsenChuang2000,Leonhardt2003}, where interference with a later-ignored vacuum at a beam splitter is the dominant loss model and interference with a thermal state a more sophisticated origin of decoherence, it is reasonable that the QCS is related to these dynamical processes via \cite{CompanionLongArxiv, Hertz} \eq{ \mathcal{C}^2(\rho_T)=\frac{T}{\mathcal{P}(\rho_T)}\frac{\partial \mathcal{P}(\rho_T)}{\partial T}+1, } where $T$ is the transmittance of the beam splitter and $\rho_T$ the state after loss $1-T$.
-The QCS is thus a measure of a system's rate of change of purity or of its susceptibility to noise; the more fragile a state, the more quantum it is.
-It was recently shown that this purity is convex in beam splitter transmission and thus that the QCS decays monotonically from certifying to not certifying quantumness when a pure state undergoes loss, with evidence and conjectures that this is true for all states~\cite{CompanionLongArxiv}.
+Because this setup is intimately connected to noise in linear optics~\cite{CavesCrouch1987,Jeffersetal1993,NielsenChuang2000,Leonhardt2003}, where interference with a later-ignored vacuum at a beam splitter is the dominant loss model and interference with a thermal state a more sophisticated origin of decoherence, it is reasonable that the QCS is related to these dynamical processes via \cite{CompanionLongArxiv, Hertz} \eq{ \mathcal{C}^2(\rho_T)=\frac{T}{\mathcal{P}(\rho_T)}\frac{\partial \mathcal{P}(\rho_T)}{\partial T}+1, } where $T$ is the transmittance of the beam splitter and $\rho_T$ the state after loss $1-T$.\footnote{\sugg{Equivalently, $\rho_T=\Tr_b[B(T)(\rho_1\otimes\ket{0}\bra{0})B^\dag(T)]$ where $B(T)=\text{e}^{(a b^\dagger-b^\dagger a)\arccos\sqrt{T}}$ is the beam splitter unitary that mixes two bosonic modes annihilated by $a$ and $b$, $\rho_1$ is any initial state, and the partial trace over the second mode leads ensures that those photons are lost.
+Also equivalently, $\rho_T$ is any quantum state evolving under the aforementioned amplitude-damping channel with $T=e^{-t}$~\cite{WeidlichHaake1965,KarrleinGrabert1997,ScullyZubairy1997,GardinerZoller2004}.}} The QCS is thus a measure of a system's rate of change of purity or of its susceptibility to noise; the more fragile a state, the more quantum it is. \sugg{Any state whose purity decreases with loss will be witnessed to be nonclassical, in contrast with coherent states whose purities are unchanged by loss and with classical combinations of coherent states whose purities increase with loss.} It was recently shown that this purity is convex in beam splitter transmission and thus that the QCS decays monotonically from certifying to not certifying quantumness when a pure state undergoes loss, with evidence and conjectures that this is true for all states~\cite{CompanionLongArxiv}. \sugg{Because purity after a beam splitter is an entanglement monotone, the QCS connects to the ``entanglement potential''~\cite{Asbothetal2005} of a state and was used to prove an old conjecture about how to best generate entanglement with linear optics~\cite{LupuGladsteinetal2025}.}

 Finally, the QCS enjoys many relations to quasiprobability distributions due to the above properties.
 For example, the $s$-ordered quasiprobability distributions \cite{CahillGlauber} \eq{ W^{(s)}_\rho(\alpha)=\frac{1}{\pi^2}\int \dd^2\beta \ e^{s\frac{|\beta |^2}{2}+\beta ^*\alpha -\beta \alpha ^*}\Tr[\rho D(\beta )], } with the displacement operator $D(\beta)=\exp(\beta a^\dagger-\beta^* a)$ acting on coherent states as $D(\beta )|\alpha \rangle=|\alpha +\beta \rangle$, all lead to expressions for a state's purity via \eq{ \mathcal{P}(\rho)={\pi}\int d^2\alpha W^{(-s)}_\rho(\alpha)W^{(s)}_\rho(\alpha), } where $s=1$, $0$, and $-1$ correspond to the famous Glauber-Sudarshan, Wigner, and Husimi functions, respectively.
 Due to the correspondence principles for how states evolving as $\rho\to a\rho$ affect the quasiprobability distributions, or, equivalently, due to how quasiprobability distributions relate to each other when states lose photons, the QCS can be expressed in many forms; e.g. \cite{Hertz,CompanionLongArxiv},